friendly-bits/geoip-shell/Documentation/DETAILS.md

 - The 'library' term is used loosely as some of these scripts actually do some work by themselves.
 In particular, the lib-apply scripts.
 What's common to all of them is that they are sourced from other scripts rather than called to run as an individual script.
 - The -lib-common script includes a large number of functions used throughout the suite, and assigns some essential variables.
 - The lib-setup script implements CLI interactive and noninteractive setup and arguments parsing.
 It is used in the -install and -manage scripts.
+- The -lib-status script implements the status report which you can get by issuing the `geoip-shell status` command.
 - The -ipt and -nft scripts implement support for iptables and nftables, respectively.
-They are sourced from the main scripts which need to interact with the firewall utility directly.
+They are sourced from other scripts which need to interact with the firewall utility directly.
 - When nftables is present during installation, the iptables libraries are not installed.
 - When nftables is not present (and iptables is), both -ipt and -nft libraries are installed, so if you ever upgrade your system to nftables, the suite shouldn't break.
 - The -lib-check-compat script checks for some essential dependencies